syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 # Editing in Flutter DataGrid

+SfDataGrid supports to edit the cell values by setting the SfDataGrid.allowEditing property as true and SfDataGrid.navigationMode as Cell, SfDataGrid.selectionMode as other than None.

+By default, SfDataGrid does not load any widget when cell is moved into edit mode.
+Users must load any widget when cell is moved into edit mode by returning the required widget through `DataGridSource.buildEditWidget` method in `DataGridSource` class.

 `SfDataGrid` supports to editing the cell values by setting the `SfDataGrid.allowEditing` property, `SfDataGrid.navigationMode` as Cell, `SfDataGrid.selectionMode` as any other than None and return the editable widget in `DataGridSource.buildEditWidget`callback.

-The editable widget should load at the user's end by default.
-Override the `DataGridSource.buildEditWidget` in `DataGridSource` and it will call every time when `CurrentCell` enter into edit mode.
-We can load any type of editable widget in cell.
-The callback returns `null` the `CurrentCell` will not enter into edit mode.The `DataGridRow`, `RowColumnIndex`, `GridColumn` and `CellSubmit` has the following members which provides information for `DataGridSource.buildEditWidget` callback.
+The `DataGridRow`, `RowColumnIndex`, `GridColumn` and `CellSubmit` has the following members which provides information for `DataGridSource.buildEditWidget` callback.

 * `DataGridRow`: Gets the DataGridRow of the SfDataGrid.
 * `RowColumnIndex`: Gets the current row and column index of the DataGrid.